hfwbakker/tic_tac_toe/README.md

 NEXT UP:
-- How to check for win conditions?
-Refer to a hash?
 - "Warning: class variable access from toplevel" -> relating to @@.
 Not sure yet how to fix that.
+- When i use @ instead of @@ for the above stuff work but the value in case returns blank.
+Is attribute accessor the key?
+Do I need to set it to read and write or something?
 - Overall fine tuning, output right now is a bit much and makes it a bit overwhelming.
 Can gets.chomp take two values?
 E.g. input x and y coordinates as [x, y] or something.
 Need to use an array perhaps?
+- How to check for win conditions?
+Refer to a hash?
+- Change if statements to case-whens

 LOG:
+--- Sunday May 9th ---
+Day five of working on Tic Taco Toe.
+- Coordinate input is being validated.
+Coordinates above 2 or below 0 get an error message and a redo.
+- Main game functionality works.
+However still no win conditions.
+- Tried to figure out the "class variable access from top level" complaint as well as the "Replace class var @@field with a class instance var." rubocop complaint.
+Maybe should just ignore it.

 --- Thursday May 6th ---
 Day four of working on Tic Tac Toe, est 1.5 hours.
 - Loop now works, after calling "change_it", the other player gets called with the "switch_player" function.